Varpaisjärvi

 Varpaisjärvi is a former municipality of Finland.
 It was consolidated with the municipality of Lapinlahti on January 1, 2011.

-The municipality was located in the Northern Savonia region in the province of Eastern Finland.
+The municipality was located in the North Savo region in the former province of Eastern Finland.
 It had a population of 2,899 (31 October 2010) and covered a land area of 483.02 km2.
 The population density was 6.00 PD/km2.